 High tenors, contratenor altus and haute-contre

 It is not only boys’ voice types that have been lost.
 Of at least equal importance is work on the type of adult voice that would have sung the part immediately below the boys.
 Today, of course, we expect some kind of falsetto voice, whether a trained counter-tenor or a bass singing in falsetto (or indeed, increasingly a female contralto in an otherwise all-male choir).
 Historical scholarship is now of the opinion that we should be looking for a high modal tenor, similar to but not necessarily the same as the Haute Contre.
-And if boys really did sing at lower pitches in the sixteenth century, what kinds of bass should be be looking for?

 Short sample of tenor voice quality in alto range (Valdemar Villadsen)

 Of course, Romsey were presented with this problem.
 They chose to use Convivium’s own Adrian Green to sing the Byrd verse that in old high pitch editions would have been sung by a counter-tenor.